raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 `publish_report_files` should reuse the existing `ReportFile` model and permissions so the current reports download and versioning behavior continues to apply.

-Program-specific behavior should live behind adapters at the pipeline/node level.
-TANF, SSP, and Tribal TANF should share the runner, run history, QA storage, notification path, and output publication rules.
+Program-specific behavior lives behind adapters at the statistical weights node level.
+TANF, SSP, and Tribal TANF share one pipeline key, runner, run history, QA storage, notification path, and output publication rule set.

 ---